DrCpp/DrMock/docs/tutorial/states.md

 ## Introduction

-Mocks are usually used to test objects against their implementation.
+Mocks are usually used to test _specific_ implementations of an interface.
 For example, in [samples/mock](#samplesmock), expecting the behavior
 ```cpp
 warehouse->mock.remove().push()
     .expect("foo", 2)